-I’d resolved not to write – or even read – another blog post about making/keeping new year’s resolutions.
-But at the gym yesterday, I had a conversation with a woman named Gina on the treadmill next to mine.
+At the gym yesterday, I had a conversation with a woman named Gina on the treadmill next to mine.
 I didn’t recognize Gina as a regular so I asked if she was new to our YMCA.
-She said that she had started coming to the Y as part of a New Year's diet and exercise resolution, but that it wasn’t going well.
+She said that she had started coming to the Y as part of a diet and exercise program, but that it wasn’t going well.
 When I asked why, she said – and I quote, “I promised myself that I would work out here every day until I lost ten pounds.
 But last week, I only got here five days.
 It’s a lost cause!”
 My first thought was that five out of seven days was a pretty good start.
 I told Gina this, but I could see that she didn’t believe it.
-This was looking like an example of how Perfection Icebergs can sink even the best-intentioned resolutions.
+This was looking like an example of how Perfection Icebergs can sink even the best-intentioned plans.

 Iceberg Beliefs are rules we develop about ourselves, our world, and our futures.
 We learn them as kids, usually from our parents.
 They’re peppered with “musts” and “shoulds” and they lurk almost totally below our level of conscious awareness.
 That’s why we call them icebergs.
 And when we run into them, they can really drag down our mood and performance.

 We all have different kinds of iceberg beliefs, but the ones that drive us to perfectionism are tough ones to manage.
 Perfection Icebergs sound something like this: